PolaNasser13/Tabular-Method/README.md

 ## 🧠 How It Works

 The tool takes in:
--Number of variables
+- Number of variables
--Minterms or Maxterms
+- Minterms or Maxterms
--(Optional) Don't Care terms
+- (Optional) Don't Care terms

 Then it:
--Converts inputs into binary form.
+- Converts inputs into binary form.
--Groups terms by the number of 1s.
+- Groups terms by the number of 1s.
--Iteratively combines terms using the tabular method.
+- Iteratively combines terms using the tabular method.
--Identifies Prime Implicants and Essential Prime Implicants.
+- Identifies Prime Implicants and Essential Prime Implicants.
--Constructs the minimized Boolean expression in either SOP or POS form.
+- Constructs the minimized Boolean expression in either SOP or POS form.

 ## 👤 Author

--Name: Pola Nasser Ayoub
+- Name: Pola Nasser Ayoub
--Faculty: Faculty of Engineering, Alexandria University
+- Faculty: Faculty of Engineering, Alexandria University
--Department: Computers and Communications Engineering (CCE)
+- Department: Computers and Communications Engineering (CCE)

-طط'''""""